 Resources that could use Google as IdP, but currently don't, include:

-- New applications, aimed at corporate users, that you plan to deploy on GCP.
+- New applications, aimed at corporate users, that you plan to deploy on Google Cloud.

-- Existing applications, aimed at corporate users, that you plan to lift and shift or transform and move to GCP.
+- Existing applications, aimed at corporate users, that you plan to lift and shift or transform and move to Google Cloud.

 Whether these applications can use Google as IdP depends on the protocols you use for authentication and authorization.